dexidp/website/content/docs/guides/kubernetes.md

 ```

 Additional notes:

-* The API server configured with OpenID Connect flags doesn't require dex to be available upfront.
-  * Other authenticators, such as client certs, can still be used.
-  * Dex doesn't need to be running when you start your API server.
-* Kubernetes only trusts ID Tokens issued to a single client.
+* Kubernetes configured with the `oidc` flags can only trusts ID Tokens issued to a single client.
   * As a workaround dex allows clients to [trust other clients][trusted-peers] to mint tokens on their behalf.
-* If a claim other than "email" is used for username, for example "sub", it will be prefixed by `"(value of --oidc-issuer-url)#"`.
-This is to namespace user controlled claims which may be used for privilege escalation.
-* The `/etc/ssl/certs/openid-ca.pem` used here is the CA from the [generated TLS assets](#generate-tls-assets), and is assumed to be present on the cluster nodes.

 ## Deploying dex on Kubernetes